Barnack: Barnack stone

-Oolitic Lincolnshire limestone, including some called "Barnack rag", was a valuable building stone first used by the Romans.
-Quarrying continued in the Middle Ages when the abbeys at Peterborough, Crowland, Ramsey, Sawtry and Bury St Edmunds all used Barnack stone, and the monasteries frequently were in dispute over the rights to it.
+Oolitic Lincolnshire limestone, including some called Barnack rag, was a valuable building stone first used by the Romans.
+Quarrying continued in the Middle Ages when the abbeys at Peterborough, Crowland, Ramsey, Sawtry and Bury St Edmunds all used Barnack stone, and the monasteries were frequently in dispute over the rights to it.
 Blocks of stone were transported on sleds to the river Welland and loaded onto barges on which they were taken down the River Nene and the Fenland waterways.
 Most notably, Barnack stone was used to build Peterborough and Ely Cathedrals.
 Barnack stone was also used extensively for buildings in Stamford.

 It is likely that the stone was also carved in the village.
 A possible Barnack school of Anglo-Saxon sculpture has been identified.

 The stone was used for numerous buildings in Barnack itself, most notably the parish church.
 Another notable example is 7 Station Road, which is a 13th- or 14th-century house remodelled in the 16th or early 17th century.
 It is a Grade II* listed building.

-The best Barnack stone had been worked out by about 1460, but after the dissolution of the monasteries, supplies became available from demolition of the Fenland monasteries and was re-used in Cambridge colleges.
+The best Barnack stone had been worked out by about 1460, but after the dissolution of the monasteries supplies became available from demolition of the Fenland monasteries and was reused in Cambridge colleges.
 Lesser-quality Barnack stone continued to be quarried until the 18th century, and in 1825 it was quarried as roadstone for the Great North Road.

 After the useful stone had been removed, the bare heaps of lime-rich rubble were gradually covered by a rich carpet of wild flowers, such as the pasque flower and pyramidal orchid, which can be seen today.
-The quarry area, now a national nature reserve and Site of Special Scientific Interest, is called the "Hills and Holes" or "Hills and Hollows".
+The quarry area, now a national nature reserve and Site of Special Scientific Interest, is called the Hills and Holes or Hills and Hollows.